RKKY to Kondo crossover in Helical Edge of a Topological Insulator: NRG setup for helical bath mode

 For either spin, the hybridization term \Eq{eq:H:hyb} in the Hamiltonian defines two bath states $\tilde{f}^{\phantom{\dagger}}_{0\etaI\sigma}$ with $\etaI \in \{\iR,\iL\}$.
 These are normalized, but not strictly orthogonal, hence the tildes with the $f$ operators in \Eq{eq:H:hyb} as a reminder.
 These bath states at the location of the two impurities have finite overlap that can be determined from the fermionic anticommutator relation,

 with eigenvalues sorted as $s_{0\etaI} = 1 + \etaI r_0$, with $\etaI \in \{+1,-1\}$, i.e., with the larger eigenvalue $s_{0+} \geq 1$ coming first.
-The off-diagonal term $r_0 \equiv a\, \delta_a(x)$, represents a $\delta$-function of width $a$.
-Here it becomes evident that $a$ as introduced in \Eq{eq:lattice:a} may be interpreted as a lattice constant, indeed.
+The off-diagonal term in \Eq{eq:helical:a}, $r_0 \equiv a\, \delta_a(x)$, represents a $\delta$-function of width $a$.
+In this sense, the UV cut-off $D$ again directly gives rise to the lattice constant already introduced with \Eq{eq:lattice:a}.
 It has unit of length and resembles the resolution in real space based on the given one-particle density of states encoded into the box distribution.
 By having a finite bandwidth, this translates into a cutoff in spatial resolution, which in the present case naturally gives rise to a well-defined lattice spacing: the overlap in \Eq{eq:f0:S} between the two bath states becomes exactly zero for

 when $n\neq 0$ which naturally suggests a discrete grid with lattice spacing $a$.
 As pointed out with \Eq{eq:lattice:a}, choosing $D=1$ and $a=1$ then fixes the velocity to $v=1/\pi$.
 For $n=0$, i.e., $x\to 0$, the off-diagonal overlap in \Eq{eq:f0:S:1} becomes $1$, and thus identical to the diagonal case $\etaI=\etaI'$.
 In this case the two locations $\etaI$ and $\etaI'$ approach the same `site' and thus become identical.